kamax-matrix/mxisd/docs/configure.md

 These can also be combined within the same file.
 Both syntax will be used interchangeably in these documents.

-Default values for each possible option are documented [here](../src/main/resources/application.yaml)

 ## Variables
 It is possible to copy the value of a configuration item into another using the syntax `${config.key.item}`.
 Example that will copy the value of `matrix.domain` into `server.name`: